Up to 50% off sofas & mattresses — limited‑time deals.

 Pearce Roll Arm Sofa

 Pearce Roll Arm was the most balanced sofa we tested.
-It feels welcoming right away, with enough structure that you don’t slide into a slouch.
-The roll arms and clean profile also make it easy to style in both traditional and transitional rooms.
+It gave us the soft first sit many people want from Pottery Barn, but it still held posture better than the lounge-heavy options.
+The roll arms and clean profile also make it easy to place in traditional or transitional rooms.

 Key Specs (Based on Our Tested Configuration)